Featured Blog Post:

 Even more though I wish I could remember the first time I cracked the books open with my little kiddie friends and played our first adventure, eventually losing the game to Gygaxian monsters and puzzles.
 But in that case the problem isn’t repression or the gradual fading of memories.
 In that case I simply never did.
 That’s not to say that even though I own all these books I’ve never played them.
 I’ve played every D&D system that has been made, besides the latest one which I’m sure I will get around to trying out at some point.
 (This is barring 4th edition, which I did test out a little but seemed horrible in its own right in addition to coming out just as I made the realisation that I would never play D&D again if I could help it.
 I still might play it for real one day just so I don’t have to make this addendum in the future.)

 My first real experiences with D&D came about when I was about ten years old.
 I had managed to scrape together enough of these magical tomes from random finds in bargain basements that I actually had enough information to run a game.
 No one I knew had ever played D&D, which seemed like a problem, but I was still reading the books over and over and over again.
 So much so that, even at that age, I would have made a pretty decent Dungeon Master.
 As most people know, even those who’ve never tasted the crack-flavoured-magic-candy that is a pen and paper role playing game, the Dungeon Master is the person in charge of a D&D game.
 The Dungeon Master controls the monsters, the story (assuming there is one) and basically everything else one might find in a Tolkien novel besides the main characters.
 It’s everyone else at the table who gets control of the main characters.
 And here is where most people find the first major problem with role playing systems like Dungeons and Dragons.

-Read more here: On Dungeons and Dragons -
+Want to keep reading this post?
+Click here: On Dungeons and Dragons -